 Ansible practices responsible disclosure - if this is a security related bug, email email@example.com instead of filing a ticket or posting to the Google Group and you will receive a prompt response.

-Bugs related to the core language should be reported to github.com/ansible/ansible after signing up for a free GitHub account.
+Ansible bugs should be reported to github.com/ansible/ansible after signing up for a free GitHub account.
 Before reporting a bug, please use the bug/issue search to see if the issue has already been reported.
+This is listed on the bottom of the docs page for any module.

 Knowing your ansible version and the exact commands you are running, and what you expect, saves time and helps us help everyone with their issues more quickly.